 What’s the deal with income properties?

 When considering buildings for your income property, you must consider the number of units.
-1-4 units is considered residential and it will be easier for you to obtain a mortgage.
-However, a building with 5 or more units will be considered a commercial building with much stricter requirements to meet.
+One to four units is considered residential and it will be easier for you to obtain a mortgage.
+However, a building with five or more units will be considered a commercial building with much stricter requirements to meet.
 Commercial mortgages have stricter criteria, but you will also be facing higher interest rates.
 Consider if the rent would offset these factors.

 Once you have decided on a building, you can begin to weigh the pros and cons of living among your tenants to see if that decision is right for you!

 When you apply for a mortgage on an owner-occupied income property your minimum down payment may be less than it otherwise would be.
 Lenders will add up to 50 per cent of the rental income to your annual income to determine affordability.
 This will help your debt service ratios and may reduce the size of your down payment.
 The minimum down payment varies based on the number of units.
 For one to two units the minimum down payment is five per cent.
 For three to four units, it is 10 per cent.

 Property management savings